 Insufficient Refrigerant Charge

-Problem with fans, motors, capacitors and other mechanical and electronic parts in the A/C system can lead to high current demands and tripped circuit breakers.
+Problems with fans, motors, capacitors, and other mechanical and electronic parts in the Shreveport A/C system can lead to high current demands and tripped circuit breakers.